+www.actal.nl/over-actal/taken-en-bevoegdheden/ (consulted 26 October 2014)

+Sustainability Check Score: 7 In the Netherlands, RIAs are broadly and effectively applied in two fields: Environmental Impact Assessments (EIMs) and Administrative Burden Reduction Assessments (ABRAs).
+EIMs have been legally prescribed since 1987.
+Everybody who needs a government license for initiating substantial spatial or land-use projects with potentially harmful environmental impacts is obliged to show these impacts through research.
+Meanwhile, more than 1,000 EIM reports have been administratively and politically processed.
+They guarantee that environmental and sustainability considerations play a considerable role in government decision-making.
+Environmental impact assessments sometimes lose out to economic impact assessments.
+There are no systematic social - or, for example, health - impact assessments.

+Societal Consultation

+Negotiating

+Public Support

+Score: 9

-Negotiating Public Support Score: 9 International references to the "polder model" as form of consensus-building testifies to the Dutch reputation for negotiating public support for public policies, sometimes as a precondition for parliamentary approval.
+International references to the "polder model" as form of consensus-building testifies to the Dutch reputation for negotiating public support for public policies, sometimes as a precondition for parliamentary approval.
 In this Dutch form of neo-corporatism and network governance, the government consults extensively with vested interest groups in the economy and/or civil society during policy preparation and attempts to involve them in policy implementation.
 It has been a strong factor in the mode of political operation and public policymaking deployed by the Rutte I (2010 - 2012) and Rutte II (2012 - present) governments.
-The two Council of Ministers produced societal agreements on cutback policy, housing policy, care policy, and socioeconomic policy.
+The two Councils of Ministers produced societal agreements on cutback policy, housing policy, care policy, energy policy and socioeconomic policy.
 In spite of its apparent revival, this mode of politics and policymaking is under stress.
 Trade unions suffer under the erosion of representativeness and increasing fragmentation, although employers' associations are less affected.
 The recent revival may owe more to the fact that Rutte I and Rutte II cannot rely on solid parliamentary support than renewed vigor of business and labor associations.

+SGI 2015 | 40 Netherlands Report

+Citation:

 R.B.
 Andeweg and G.A.
-Irwin (2009), Governance and politics of the Netherlands.
+Irwin (2014), Governance and politics of the Netherlands.
 Houndmills, Basingstoke: Palgrave Macmillan, p.
-169-179, 208-228.
+188-198, 230-251.
 J. Woldendorp, (2013) De polder is nog lang niet dood, Socialisme & Democratie, jrg.
 70, nr.
-2, pp. 46-51

-Policy Communication

-Coherent

-Communication

-Score: 9

-In the age of "mediacracy," government has sought to make policy communication more coherent, relying on the existing instrument of the National Information Service (Rijksvoorlichtingsdienst, RVD), whose director general is present at Council of Ministers meetings and responsible for communicating policy and the prime minister's affairs to print and other media.
-The RVD's director general is also mandated with communicating all affairs concerning the royal family, including its relations with the media.
+2, pp. 46-51 Policy Communication Coherent Communication Score: 9 The service Informatie Rijksoverheid responds to frequently asked questions by citizens through the internet, telephone and email.
+In the age of "mediacracy," government has sought to make policy communication more coherent, relying on of the National Information the existing instrument Service (Rijksvoorlichtingsdienst, RVD), formally a part of the prime minister's Department for General Affairs, whose director general is present at Council of Ministers meetings and responsible for communicating policy and the prime minister's affairs to print and other media.
 The government also tries to streamline and coordinate its external communication at line ministry level.
 In 2011 there were some 600 information service staff left for all departments (795 in 2009).
-The 1Logo project, for example, aims to impose a single brand and editorial policy on all websites run by the national government.
-Another project aims to create a single pool of government communication and information officials to be used by all departments.
-The project also includes establishing a shared intranet (rijksportaal.nl) and joint digital news service for all officials working for the national government.
 Another effort toward centralized, coherent communication involves replacing departmentally run televised information campaigns with a unified, thematic approach (e.g., safety).
 All these efforts to have government speak with "one mouth" appear to have been fairly successful.
+For example, the information communicated by the government regarding the downing of a passenger plane with 196 Dutch passengers over Ukraine on 17 July 2014 and its aftermath was timely, adequate and demonstrated respect for the victims and the needs of their families.
+Citation: